Medical Insurance Coding Specialist

 The following table lists how many medical insurance coding specialist/coder graduations there were in 2018-2019 for each degree level.

 What Medical Insurance Coding Specialist Majors Need to Know

-People with careers related to medical insurance coding specialist/coder were asked what knowledge areas, skills, and abilities were important for their jobs.
-They weighted these areas on a scale of 1 to 5 with 5 being the highest.
+In an O*NET survey, medical insurance coding specialist/coder majors were asked to rate what knowledge areas, skills, and abilities were important in their occupations.
+These answers were weighted on a scale of 1 to 5 with 5 being the most important.

 Knowledge Areas for Medical Insurance Coding Specialist/Coder Majors